withastro/contribute.docs.astro.build/src/content/docs/reference/custom-components.md

 description: A guide to using the custom components available in Astro Docs.
 ---

 Astro Docs uses several custom components that are available for use in any `.mdx` files.
-Note that these components cannot be used for docs that live in the astro core repo.
+Note that these components cannot be used for docs that live in the `astro` core repo (e.g. configuration reference, error reference docs).
 Be sure to always check a preview of your components in the browser to ensure they are rendering properly.

 ### Aside Component